russmckendrick/records/content/albums/behind-the-music-12650670/index.md

 ---
 title: "The Soundtrack Of Our Lives - Behind The Music"
-album_artist: "The Soundtrack Of Our Lives"
+artist: "The Soundtrack Of Our Lives"
-album_title: "Behind The Music"
+album_name: "Behind The Music"
 date: 2018-11-03
 release_id: "12650670"
 slug: "behind-the-music-12650670"
+hideSummary: true
 cover:
     image: "behind-the-music-12650670.jpg"
+    alt: "Behind The Music by The Soundtrack Of Our Lives"
+    caption: "Behind The Music by The Soundtrack Of Our Lives"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock"]
 ---

 ## Tracklisting